How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning

 Nonetheless, the relationship between the model’s internal representations and its verbalized reasoning tokens largely remains opaque.
-In this work, we investigate the \emph{internal dynamics of CoT}, and target the following questions concerning the latent planning horizon: \begin{myquote} \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \emph{To what extent do hidden states encode a global plan for the reasoning roadmap, as opposed to supporting rather local, incremental state transitions?} \item \emph{And how does the scope of planning horizon further imply other CoT characteristics?} \end{itemize} \end{myquote} Towards this objective, we derive empirical insights by examining the synergy between explicit CoT steps and its latent planning horizon.
+In this work, we investigate the \textbf{\emph{internal dynamics of CoT}}, and target the following questions concerning the latent planning horizon: \begin{myquote} \begin{enumerate}[label=Q\arabic*.,noitemsep,nolistsep,leftmargin=*] \item \emph{To what extent do hidden states encode a global plan for the reasoning roadmap, as opposed to supporting rather local, incremental state transitions?} \item \emph{How does the planning horizon further influence other characteristics of CoT reasoning?} \end{enumerate} \end{myquote}

+We believe answering these questions is important not only for deepening our understanding of CoT dynamics, but also for providing critical insights into broader model-thinking design scenarios.
+For example, recent works leverage LLM internal states to enable early exiting from CoT reasoning, thereby mitigating the \emph{overthinking} problem \cite{yong2026think,yang2026dynamic}.
+Recently, both GPT-5\footnote{\href{https://openai.com/index/gpt-5-system-card}{https://openai.com/index/gpt-5-system-card}} and Claude Code\footnote{\href{https://platform.claude.com/docs/en/build-with-claude/adaptive-thinking}{https://platform.claude.com/docs/en/build-with-claude/adaptive-thinking}} introduce forms of \emph{adaptive thinking} that route user requests to models of different sizes or allocate varying levels of reasoning effort.
+Such mechanisms fundamentally rely on how strong the model can ``sense'' or ``see through'' the input complexity through internal planning.

+Towards this objective, we derive empirical insights by examining the synergy between explicit CoT steps and its latent planning horizon.
 Building on the observations, we then highlight the significance of leveraging CoT dynamics on estimating CoT's uncertainty and necessity.

 To answer the first question, \cref{sec:horizon} presents a series of probing experiments designed for dissecting LLM hidden states, aiming to evaluate the internal planning strengths with respect to future reasoning trajectories.
 We first introduce our probing method, termed \textbf{\probe}, which employs a trained low-rank adapter \cite{bottleneck-adapter} that transforms each hidden state within CoT steps to predict \underline{Tele}ological information along multiple dimensions, including subsequent tokens, final answers, reasoning lengths, etc. Importantly, unlike prior works that primarily address single-domain tasks, we conduct probing experiments across 12 diverse datasets spanning different classes and domains, ranging from straightforward knowledge question answering to classic hard problems, e.g. Parity (counting the number of digits as even or odd), a canonical challenge for Transformers \cite{chiang-cholak-2022-overcoming,hahn-rofin-2024-sensitive}.